drivercodes/dvla-driving-licence-validation/README.md

 A simple JavaScript and TypeScript utility for validating UK DVLA driving licence numbers using a strict regular expression.

+Laern more about the [Driver Codes](https://driver.codes) app, used by tens of thousands of UK drivers.

 ---

 ## 📦 Features